Biceps tendonitis

 Diagnosis and treatment of biceps tendonitis

 Your UCHealth specialist will take your complete medical history and injury history, and will perform a physical examination.
 The specialist will perform tests on your injured biceps to check function, and will also examine your shoulder for range of motion, strength and signs of instability.
-He/she may also order diagnostic imaging tests such as:
+They may also order diagnostic imaging tests such as:

 • X-rays.
 Although an X-ray only visualizes bones, it may show other problems in your shoulder joint.